9brada6/tabs-with-posts/development.md

 - ➕ Add Translate strings setting, and say to use Loco Translate if they want to translate more.
 - ➕ Add more rating/views plugins.
 - ➕ Support more versions of KK rating plugin, maybe version 3.0 or 2.6 too?.
+- ➕ Animate when a page is shown(increase height).

 ## 📖 Development Documentation